Beef Stroganoff doesn’t get much easier than when you make it in your pressure cooker.

 How to make beef stroganoff in the Instant Pot:

-Whether you choose to make beef stroganoff in the pressure cooker, on the stove, or in a slow cooker, one of the most important steps is to lightly flour and brown the meat in oil.
+Whether you choose to make beef stroganoff in the pressure cooker, on the stove, or in a slow cooker, one of the most important steps is to and brown the meat in oil.
 Barbara mentions the importance of this step in her recipe.

 It is important to sear the meat first because it adds an incredible depth of flavor, not to mention added texture.
 This is called a Maillard reaction.
 The flavor is not only infused into the meat, but all of those tasty bits get stuck to the bottom of your pan (or Instant Pot surface) and then into your sauce.